notification-icon

 Merry Christmas in Nepal

-During the 4th century before the birth of Jesus Christ people used to celebrate light during mid-winter.
-People used to celebrate that the worst part of the year winter has ended and they could see the sun and feel warm.
-People used to worship different gods for the summer, Germans used to thank and worship god Oden and Romans would worship Saturn who is also known as the God of agriculture.
-But after the birth of Jesus Christ people started celebrating Christmas.
+In the 4th century, before the birth of Jesus Christ, people celebrated light during mid-winter.
+They observed that the worst part of the year, winter, had ended, and they could see the sun and feel warm.
+People used to worship different gods for the summer; Germans used to thank and honor Oden, and Romans would worship Saturn, also known as the God of agriculture.
+But after the birth of Jesus Christ, people started celebrating Christmas.

-Years ago prophets had promised Jewish people of the western region that God would send them a savior and teacher to teach them about the importance of life.
-Now after the birth of Jesus people started to believe that Jesus Christ is the savior and teacher that god had sent.
+Years ago, prophets had promised Jewish people of the Western region that God would give them a savior and teacher to teach them about the importance of life.
+Now, after the birth of Jesus, people have started to believe that Jesus Christ was the savior and teacher and that God had God.
 Jesus’s mother was a young lady who was engaged and got pregnant.
-Due to some reason, the engagement could not turn into a marriage.
-Jesus’ father’s name was Joseph and he was kind of upset that his fiancé was pregnant.
-Then an angel came to him and told him that the baby would be a holy one and he had to take good care of the baby.

-Now many national and international organization has been giving relief and donation to homeless and elderly people through the churches.
-Now a day’s maximum of churches has been serving Nepal as a shelter for the elderly and homeless people.
-They also have been providing free education.
-Nowadays people have been attracted to Christianity more.
+Many national and international organizations have provided relief and donations to homeless and older adults through churches.
+Today, the maximum number of churches has served Nepal as a shelter for the elderly and homeless.
+They also provide free education.
+Nowadays, people are more attracted to Christianity.

 Santa clause in Merry Christmas

-Then he traveled into many places he saved thousands of children from child labor and gave them a good life.
-So because of his kind habit, he is known as Santa clause all around the world.
-So from then, every child waits for the gift from Santa clause during Christmas.
-Children are fonder of Santa clause.
-During Christmas, many parents dress up as Santa clause and gave their children gifts.
+Then, he traveled to many places.
+He saved thousands of children from child labor and gave them a good life.
+Because of his kind habit, he is known as Santa Claus worldwide.
+From then on, every child waits for a gift from Santa Claus during Christmas.
+Children are fond of Santa Claus.
+Many parents dress up as Santa Claus and give their children gifts during Christmas.

 Christmas Song